teamwalnut/rescript-urql/docs/exchanges.md

 ### `requestPolicyExchange`

-The `requestPolicyExchange` allows `reason-urql` to automatically upgrade an operation's `requestPolicy` on a time-to-live basis.
-When the specified TTL has elapsed, `reason-urql` will either:
+The `requestPolicyExchange` allows `rescript-urql` to automatically upgrade an operation's `requestPolicy` on a time-to-live basis.
+When the specified TTL has elapsed, `rescript-urql` will either:

 - Upgrade the `requestPolicy` of the operation to `cache-and-network` if no `shouldUpgrade` callback is specified, or:
 - Run the `shouldUpgrade` function to determine whether or not to upgrade the specific operation.